 As you know, Facebook continues to be the most popular social networking channel worldwide.
 So it’s only natural that you take to advertising your brand and products through this platform.
 With a massive user base, there’s a good chance Facebook will help you reach a large number of your target customers.

 EXAMPLE: Andrew Martin

 The ads brought about a 342.7% increase in website traffic.
 And their average sales increased by 161%.
-This is proof that Facebook advertising is crucial for retailers who wish to improve ecommerce conversions.
+This is proof that Facebook advertising is crucial for retailers who wish to improve ecommerce conversion rate.

 You can customize your advertising campaigns according to the interests, shopping behavior, and demographic of each customer.
 This is to make sure you serve them relevant ads that would make them want to convert.
 You can even retarget shoppers who have visited your site but didn’t make a purchase.

 To improve your ecommerce conversions, your posts should always have hashtags.
 Hashtags make your posts visible to people who are looking for content relevant to your business.
 They make you visible in the crowd and bring you relevant customers.